ToniWonKanobi/theoveranalyzed.net/posts/2015/4/10/my-apple-watch-try-on-session-and-that-keyboard.md

 ## Testing Out the New MacBook

 The case is really, really, light.
-It is also quite small -- the form factor is very reminiscent of the 11" MacBook Air.
+It is also quite small---the form factor is very reminiscent of the 11" MacBook Air.

 The display is absolutely gorgeous.
 I had no reason to doubt the reports saying as much.